 Please bring a list of prescription medications you are currently taking, including the dosage.
 We thank you in advance for giving us the most complete information possible.
 Family members and friends are welcome and encouraged to accompany you to your appointment.
 Also, please feel free to bring materials to our office to help pass the time.

 We understand your time is valuable and we make every effort to stay on schedule.
 Unfortunately, it is often difficult to predetermine the amount of time each retina patient’s exam will last which can affect the schedule.
 If you are inconvenienced in any way by the wait please accept our apologies and let us know.
 We will be happy to reschedule your appointment to a later date.

-Grand Rapids Ophthalmology has been West Michigan’s leading eye care provider since 1982, providing the most advanced technologies available, delivered by a committed, caring and dedicated team of doctors and staff.
+Open your eyes to the advanced technology and professional service of Grand Rapids Ophthalmology (GRO).
+We have served the needs of patients like you since 1982, keeping pace by offering the most advanced technologies available, delivered by a committed, caring and expert group of doctors and staff.
 We are here for the lifetime of you and your family’s eye care needs.
-Schedule an appointment today to experience the Grand Rapids Ophthalmology difference.
+Schedule an appointment today to experience the GRO difference.